fortellerq/notes/proxmox.md

 Another thing we should do is setting up our BIOS so that the IGPU is used to boot the computer and run Proxmox.
 That way all of our discreet GPUs will be able to see the VM's boot sequence and we won't get the above issue.

+#### Time machine
+The above configuration even though allows GPU Passthrough to function on this machine, I could not get the GPU to output the boot sequence at all.
+I'm not sure why.

+### GPU vbios dumping
 We can dump the GPU's vbios rom to supposedly preserve this ability to see the VM's boot sequence in case it breaks for whatever reason, but I have not confirmed whether this works.
 In all the different guides online, we'll only find these steps:
 ```